Keep Cold Foods Cold and Hot Foods Hot

 The Illustration below shows the temperature that foods needs to be cooked until to be safe and demonstrates the Danger zone area.
 Note that just beyond the bottom of the temperature danger zone is 40 degrees F. This just happens to be the same temperature of the refrigerator.

 This means when you remove an item from your refrigerator and place it on the counter it begins to warm up.
-This places the food in the temperature danger zone, however don’t panic.
-The food keeps its chill for a little while so you can leave the food our for up to 2 hours for most house temperatures.
-If your inside temperature is above 90 degrees F, your food can only remain on the counter for one hour.
+This places the food in the temperature danger zone.
+However, don’t panic.
+The food keeps its chill for a little while so you can leave the food out for up to 2 hours for most house temperatures.
+If you’re inside temperature is above 90 degrees F, your food can only remain on the counter for one hour.

 Practical Advice When Working With Hot Food

 Let’s talk about hot food.
 Let’s say you just baked a whole chicken to its proper cooking temperature of 165 degrees F. Your son calls to tell you his car broke down.
 Now you have to leave to go pick him up.
 If you are confident you will be back in less than two hours you can leave the chicken on the counter.

 However if you are not sure of how long you will be gone, you will need to put the chicken away in the refrigerator to be safe.
 There is one catch, a whole chicken will not cool as quickly as pieces of it will.

 Your only safe choice is to cut the chicken up into pieces or slices and place it in the fridge to move it’s way through the temperature danger zone as quickly as possible to reduce the growth of bacteria.

 Food is safely cooked when the internal temperature is high enough to kill germs that can make you ill: